On primitive elements of algebraic function fields and models of $X_0(N)$

 This means that $X_0(14)$ is birationally equivalent to the conic $\mathcal C(f, g, h)$.
-But irreducible conic is non--singular.
+But irreducible conic is non-singular.
 This means that $X_0(14)$ isomorphic to a conic.
 This is a contradiction since conic has genus $0$ while $X_0(14)$ has genus $1$.

 Thus, $\deg{\mathcal C(f, g, h)}=3$.
 Consequently, $d(f, g, h)=1$ proving the proposition. \end{proof}

 .2in